pacstall/docker/README.md

-# Rhino Docker Builder
+# Pacstall Docker Builder

-This script helps to easily build and test Rhino Linux Docker images, or pull them upstream.
-Designed to be adaptable with other Ubuntu-based Docker builds.
+This script helps to easily build and test Pacstall Docker images, or pull them from upstream.
+Designed to be adaptable with other Ubuntu and Debian-based Docker image builds.

 ```
-Usage: rhino-docker-builder [OPTIONS]
+Usage: pacstall-docker-builder [OPTIONS]

 Options: